 Instructions

-- Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4 and line a muffin/cupcake tin with black cupcake cases
+- Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4 and line a cupcake tin with black cupcake cases

-- Whisk the butter and sugar together in a bowl, ideally with an electric mixer
+- Whisk the butter and sugar together in a mixing bowl until fluffy, ideally with an electric mixer using the paddle attachment

-- Add the cocoa powder, bicarbonate of soda and self raising flour, whisk in
+- Add the buttermilk, cocoa powder, bicarbonate of soda, red food colouring and self raising flour, mix until combined

 - Divide the mixture between the cupcake cases

-- Bake for 20 minutes or until a skewer inserted comes out clean, then put them on a rack to cool full
+- Bake for 20-25 minutes or until a skewer inserted in the centre of a cupcake comes out clean, then put them on a cooling rack to cool fully

 - Once fully cool, use a cupcake corer or a knife to make a hole in the centre of each cupcake

-- To make the buttercream, mix together the butter and icing sugar with a spoon or electric hand whisk, when it starts to come together, add the vanilla and a small amount of pink food colouring and mix until smooth.
-(You only want a pale pink colour so be sparing with the pink food colouring.)
+- Add the icing sugar, milk, vanilla extract and a small amount of pink food colouring, and mix until smooth.
+(Remember that you only want a pale pink colour so be sparing with the pink food colouring, you can always add more but you can't take away!)
 If the buttercream is too stiff then you can add a little more milk

-- Put the buttercream in a piping bag fitted with a circular nozzle.
+- Put the buttercream in a piping bag fitted with a circular/round nozzle.
 Pipe a line down the centre of the cupcake, then squiggles on either side for the brain effect

 - Keep in an airtight container in a cool place, and eat leftovers within 3 days

-Kat, love your broken glass idea.
-The claw cakes are kind of scary and the brain is disturbing.
-You've come up with some real horrors for Halloween!
+Kat, this is a real horror for Halloween!
 Thanks for sending them in the direction of We Should Cocoa and enjoy the festivities 🙂

 How gruesomely tasty!
 The brain icing looks disgustingly lovely and actually, the fact that the cherry sauce was jelly-like definitely adds to the visuals!
 Congealed blood is a MUST for halloween!
 Should NEVER be runny!!!!!